-The Ultimate Canadian Winter Bucket List; the Best Things to do in Canada in Winter
+The Ultimate Canadian Winter Bucket List; Best Canadian Winter Activities

 Winter is one of our favourite seasons in Canada, and there is no shortage of quintessential winter experiences to enjoy.
-So embrace the snow, wind chill and snowpants and enjoy a good old fashioned Canadian winter with our ultimate Canadian winter bucket list.
+So embrace the snow, wind chill and snow pants, and enjoy a good old fashioned Canadian winter activities with our ultimate Canadian winter bucket list.

-Canada's North is one of the best places to catch the colourful and incredible display of the northern lights.
-With the quaint town of Yellowknife as your home base, opt to skip the popular Aurora Village and fly by way of vintage twin otter into the remote and fairy tale like setting of the spectacular Blachford Lake Lodge.
-Stay in the main lodge (where an aurora wake up service is available for those who like their sleep), or go rustic and stay in a cozy wood cabin on the edge of the frozen lake, and keep your eyes peeled for the sky to light up.
-The view of the northern lights from the frozen lake is second to none, and traditional quinzees and tepees are set up for that picture perfect photo op.
+Canada's North is one of the best places to catch the vibrant and incredible display of the northern lights.
+With the quaint town of Yellowknife as your home base, stop at the popular Aurora Village to catch nature’s show, or fly by way of vintage Twin Otter plane into the remote and fairy-tale-like setting of the spectacular Blachford Lake Lodge.
+Stay in the main lodge (where an aurora wake up service is available for those who like their sleep), or go rustic and stay in a cozy wood cabin on the edge of the frozen lake.
+Then keep your eyes peeled and look up for the spectacular aurora borealis to light up the sky.
+The view of the northern lights from the frozen lake is second to none, and traditional quinzees and teepees are set up for that picture perfect photo op.

 Canada's capital is home to the largest outdoor skating rink in the world, and gliding down all 7.8km of the Rideau Canal Skateway in Ottawa does not disappoint.
 Start at kilometre 0 with an incredible view of Parliament Hill and wind your way through the city all the way to Dow's Lake, where the annual Ice Dragon Boat Festival take place every February.
 Skates and sleighs can be rented at kilometer 0, where a plethora of snacks including Beavertail pastries, hot chocolate, maple taffy and poutine are also available to start or bookend your skating adventure.